Clein2312/MIE_2.02_WS2022_I_Exam/README.md

 You have to submit the assignment via Moodle latest by the **2022-03-31 at 23:59 CET** (Central European Time Zone, German local time).

+A de-registration is only possible via e-mail and the **deadline to de-register is 2022-02-28**.
+You should e-mail the examination service ("pruefungsservice@hochschule-rhein-waal.de"), don't forget to include your matriculation number.

 ### Files to Upload
 Each group has to upload one single archive
 (such as zip, 7z or any other common archive format)